 Because of this, it is so important that you take care of your clients incredibly well.
 We must be there for them through these hard times.
 We must show them we truly care, and understand their challenges, as we are with them through this unprecedented, scary time.
 I, personally, have sent a few emails to our clients, updating them on how we are doing, and how we can help.
 We have not forced anyone to our contract cancellation terms, as we are assuming each of them will reopen.

 My estimate, once everything reopens, our business alone will experience a 10-15% increase in yearly sales, before we add any more new clients, solely because our clients will now want to invest more into our services.
 We are already seeing certain client demographics, who haven’t closed, increase our services tremendously.

 When we come back, we are going to come back with a bang!

-Testing the durability of our business
+Testing the durability of our Janitorial Business

 Another point I continually bring up to our team is, this will one day be a story we will tell our grandchildren.
 We will look back at this relatively short period of time and say, “our business survived the Coronavirus.”
 It will simply be a memory and a story to tell, and that is it.
 We WILL recover, and we WILL get back to normal.

 I can say, for us, it is testing our business to it’s greatest capacity, and if this is the worst that we will ever see, I know we are in the right business, with a solid business model.

 This is a great time to revisit your business plan and make adjustments.
 Or, if you haven’t made a business plan yet, it’s definitely time!
 It’s a good time to review your financials to identify areas of improvement and strengths.
 It’s also a good time to review your branding and positioning in the market.